NOC-OI/dpypeline/examples/example_3/README.md

+# Example 3

-# Instructions on how to send a frozen dataset to the object store in Zarr format
+## Instructions on how to send a frozen dataset to the object store in Zarr format

 1. Create a workspace for the data pipeline